LILM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Lilium N.V. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney AdvertisinG -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lilium N.V. (“Lilium” or“the Company”) (OTC PK: LILMF, Nasdaq: LILM) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lilium N.V. ("Lilium" or "the Company") (OTCMKTS: LILM) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Lilium securities between June 11, 2024 and November 03, 2024 inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/LILM.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Lilium securities between June 11, 2024 and November 03, 2024 inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/LILM.

 Case Details